React Js vs Angular – which is best JavaScript Framework

 Benefits of AngularJS

-Now, let us have a quick glance at why you should use Angular?
+Now, let us have a quick glance at why you should use Angular:

 • Clear and brief code Angular’s basic component architecture dispenses with the requirement for unnecessary code and makes development smooth.
 Being built with TypeScript implies that the framework assists developers with finding and eliminates error at an early stage in the development procedure.